tqtezos/stablecoin/docs/specification.md

 ```
 (pair %configure_minter
   (address %minter)
-  (nat %minting_allowance)
+  (pair (nat %current_minting_allowance) (nat %new_minting_allowance))
 )
 ```

-- Adds `minter` to the global minter list to allow him to mint tokens.
+- Adds `minter` to the global minter list to allow him to mint tokens (if `minter` is not in the list already).

-- Sets the specified minting allowance for this minter.
+- Sets the specified minting allowance (`new_minting_allowance`) for this minter.

+- `current_minting_allowance` must be explicitly passed.
+If it does not match the actual minting allowance, the transaction MUST fail.
+It is done to prevent front-running attacks.

 - Sender must be master minter.